cushions on a sofa

 The best part?
 There are no strict rules.
 Your cushion arrangement should reflect your personality and how you use your living space.
 Some people love the polished, symmetrical look, while others prefer a relaxed, effortless vibe.
 The key is to experiment — move things around until your sofa feels both inviting and uniquely yours.

-If you’re ready to refresh your living room, start with cushions.
+If you’re ready to refresh your living room furniture, start with cushions.
 They’re an affordable, flexible styling tool that can grow and change with your home.
-And if you’d like inspiration, explore our collection of cushions, throws, and sofas designed to make styling simple and enjoyable.
+For a fuller room refresh, see our guide on how to style a modern Australian lounge.